 Also, these are GREAT the next day.
 We're only a 2 person household, so I can make this exact size recipe, enjoy it for dinner, then enjoy it again for lunch the next day.

-Use the microwave to warm the corn tortillas so they are more pliable, or warm them in the oven.
+Use the microwave to warm the corn tortillas so they are more pliable, or warm them in the oven or lightly fry them in a pan.
 Otherwise they might split when you try to fill them with the shredded chicken.

-If you'd like to save time, you can pan cook the chicken then chop it instead of waiting for it to become tender and shreddable.
+If you'd like to save time, you can pan cook the chicken then chop it instead of waiting for it to become tender and easy to shred.
 You can also use rotisserie chicken if you'd like, or leftover cooked chicken.

 As a variation, use tender shredded pork shoulder instead of chicken.
-It is SO GOOD!
-But so is this recipe.
+It is so delicious.

 Patty's Perspective